Despite the original series having come to an end seven years ago in 2019, the Game of Thrones universe has never felt more busy.

 Not only is prequel series House of the Dragon well underway, with a third season coming later this year, but a new addition to the franchise, A Knight of the Seven Kingdoms, has also just debuted.

-The new series, which has been highly praised by author George RR Martin, is based on his Tales of Dunk and Egg novellas, introducing us to Ser Duncan the Tall and his squire Egg as the former enters a crucial tourney.
+The new series, which has been warmly praised by author George RR Martin, is based on his Tales of Dunk and Egg novellas.
+It introduces us to Ser Duncan the Tall — a hedge knight still finding his place in the world — and his sharp-witted young squire Egg, as the pair travel to a major tourney that will ultimately change both their lives.

-As with House of the Dragon, while fans should expect to see members of families previously introduced, they shouldn't expect to see any returning Game of Thrones characters, as it is set in a markedly different time period - and will continue to be so even in the already announced second season.
+As with House of the Dragon, fans should expect to encounter familiar family names rather than familiar faces.
+There are no returning Game of Thrones characters here, as the story is set in a markedly different period – and that will remain the case even in the already announced second season.

-But just how does the series fit into the timeline of George RR Martin's world?
-Read on for a full guide to the show's time period.
+But just how does A Knight of the Seven Kingdoms fit into the wider timeline of George RR Martin’s world?
+Read on for a full guide to the show’s time period.

 When is A Knight of the Seven Kingdoms set on the Game of Thrones universe timeline?